-Applications requesting up to \$2 million may be authorized for each calendar year.
+Applications requesting up to \$2 million, plus the unclaimed credits carried forward from the prior year, may be authorized in each calendar year.

 The individual earns a refundable income tax credit equal to 20% of the microbusiness' new investment or employment, not to exceed the amount of tentative tax credits approved based on the application.
 New investment is an increase in purchases of buildings and depreciable assets, repairs and maintenance, advertising, legal, or professional services in the year of application and the following year, as compared to the year prior to application.
 New employment is an increase in employee compensation and the employer cost of health insurance in the year of application and the following year, as compared to the year prior to application.
 The tax credit is claimed by individuals when filing their Nebraska income tax return.